argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

 ## BERT-Large on Sambanova

-Bidirectional Encoder Representations from Transformers (BERT) is a transformer-based machine learning technique for natural language processing (NLP) pre-training developed by Google.
-Here are instructions to running it on Sambanova system.

 * BERT Code is in the [Bert](./bert/) directory here.
   * [transformners_hook.py](./bert/transformers_hook.py): contains code for BERT.
   * [bert_train-inf.sh](./bert//bert_train-inf.sh): contains driver code to run and profile BERT.